brianhouse/art_and_code/next.md

 should you use the online IDE? in some ways it's great in other ways, using a text editor is so key

+/

+reading prompts.
+I mean, "Machine Gaze" has some obvious literature to go with it